cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 model ("negative integer", "array") instead of by referring to aspects of their CBOR representation ("major type 1", "major type 4").

+## Shortest Float Encoding

+CBOR supports three lengths of floating point numbers.
+The simplest way to minimize the size of CBOR messages carrying floating-point numbers is to encode them all as half-precision.
+While this can cut encoded size by half or by four, this reduces precision by a lot and is not suitable for many use cases.

+Shortest float encoding is a way to minimize encoded size without losing precision.
+It uses a shorter encodings when possible without losing precision.
+For example when encoding 0.0 or NaN.

+Many use cases will benefit from shortest float encoding and implementations should use it.
+It is however not required, because it is complicated to implement for those unfamiliar of details of IEEE 754 float-point encoding.

+The shortest float encoding requirements follow:

+* The values 0, positive and negative infinity, and NaN must always be encoded as a half-precision.

+* Normal values may be encoded using less precision if and only if:

+   * The exponent is small enough that it can be exactly encoded in the lesser precision

+   * The significand bits that are dropped when converting to the lesser precision are all zero

+* Subnormal values are left as is and not encoded in a smaller way

+Shortest float encoding does not support NaN payloads (also known as NaN  boxing).

+The decoder used with CBOR protocols that use shortest float encoding must support all three floating point lengths.
+Generally the decoder should promote half- and single-precision values to double-precision when they are received as it is implied that all half- and single-precision values transmitted are actually double precision.

 # Creating CBOR-Based Protocols

 Data formats such as CBOR are often used in environments where there